quayzar/git-optimized-wordpress/README.md

  2. Clone your repository.
  3. Follow the instructions listed under [Creating a localized config file](#creating-a-localized-config-file) above.
  4. [Install Composer](https://getcomposer.org/download/) (if not already installed).
- 5. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
- 6. Run Composer to install WordPress and all dependencies: `composer install`
+ 5. Run Composer to install WordPress and all dependencies: `composer install`
- 7. Load the project URL in a browser window.
+ 6. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
- 8. Log into the WordPress backend.
+ 7. Log into the WordPress backend.
- 9. Click `Settings > Permalinks`, then update the Permalink structures and save.
+ 8. Click `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
- 10. Perform in-WordPress configuration.
+ 9. Perform in-WordPress configuration.